Huang-Jingxiang/Huang-Jingxiang.github.io/_pages/human_communication_as_narrative.md

 ---
-layout: page
+layout: archive
-title: "Curriculum Vitae"
+title: "human_communication_as_narrative"
 permalink: /human_communication_as_narrative/
+profile: false
 ---

 the latest upload was at 9th April, 2026